CoMakery/virtue-dao/README.md

 ## The Virtue DAO Deployer Configures the Virtue DAO

 1. The Virtue DAO deployer configures the projects mission and virtues
-2. Configures the initialAlly blockchain addresses and the number of virtue tokens they receive
+2. Configures the initialAlly blockchain addresses and the number of virtue points they receive
 3. Deploys the virtue DAO contract

 # Ally Virtue Calculations